-The URL for this set is munchkin.game/products/games/munchkin-steampunk.
+The URL for this set is munchkin.sjgames.com/ steampunk.

 If a Curse can apply to more than one Item, the victim decides which Item is lost or Cursed.

 If a Curse applies to something you don't have, ignore it.
 For instance, if you draw Lose Your Armor and you have no Armor, nothing happens; discard the card.
 (Some Curses have alternate effects, though, so read the card!)